Cognitive-behavioral therapy exercises for anxiety is a popular and effective therapeutic approach to help you manage your symptoms.

 3. Overgeneralization: When overgeneralizing, an individual may tend to make decisions based on the occurrence of one or two events.
 For example, if a man fails in an interview, he may conclude that he would “always” fail “every” interview and “never” succeed.

 The words “every,” “never,” and “always” are often mentioned in overgeneralized statements.
-This kind of negative self-talk leads to poor self-esteem and high anxiety levels in an individual.
+This kind of negative self-talk leads to low self-esteem and high anxiety levels in an individual.

 4. Jumping to Conclusions: Jumping to conclusions refers to making a decision about someone or a situation without considering all the facts and evidence.
 E.g., statements like “All men are unfaithful,” “She hates me because I am a good student” are examples of this distortion.

-This kind of distortion negatively impacts the individual’s relationships, causing him/her to be isolated from others.
+This distortion negatively impacts the individual’s relationships, causing him/her to be isolated from others.

-Also, the mental strain of judging situations and people tends to take a toll on one’s mind causing an individual to become more anxious and susceptible.
+Also, judging situations and people’s mental strain tends to take a toll on one’s mind, causing an individual to become more anxious and susceptible.